 Professor Driesen worked as a project attorney and then senior project attorney in the air and energy program for the Natural Resources Defense Council.
 He also served on EPA National Pollution Control Techniques Advisory Committee.
 Prior to that time, he was an Assistant Attorney General in the Special Litigation Division of the Washington State Attorney General's Office and a law clerk to Justice Robert Utter of the Washington State Supreme Court.

 Professor Driesen has published articles on emissions trading in Environmental Law, Harvard Environmental Law Review, and leading environmental journals, on cost-benefit analysis in Ecology Law Quarterly, Colorado Law Review and Environmental Law, and on free trade and the environmental in the Virginia Journal of International Law.
 His articles on constitutional law have appeared in the Cornell Law Review and elsewhere.
-His writing critiquing the dichotomy between "command and control" regulation and economic incentives has been especially widely cited and has helped spawn a more sophisticated second generation literature on economic incentives.
+His writing critiquing the dichotomy between "command and control" regulation and economic incentives has been especially widely cited and has helped spawn a more sophisticated third generation literature on economic incentives.

 Professor Driesen is known primarily as a critic of efficiency-based law and economics and as a proponent of an alternative approach based on institutional economics and emphasizing stimulation of innovation.
 He plays trumpet with the Excelsior Cornet Band and the Syracuse University Brass Ensemble.
 Before going to law school he taught and performed in symphony orchestras in the United States, Brazil, Mexico, and Austria, learning German, Portuguese, and Spanish in the process.

 Syracuse University College of Law

 315.443.4218 email website